Predictes/junior-front-end/README.md

 Hi!

-Than you for joing the recruitment for Junior Front-end developer at Predictes.
+Than you for joining the recruitment for Junior Front-end developer at Predictes.

 Use CodePen, JS Bin or any different platform as playground (create an account and create new pen, once you’re done send us link to your work).

 Please remember that:
 - it should work out of the box (we should click link and be able to use it)
 - we should be able to take a look at your code :)